zawnaylin/zawnaylin/README.md

 #### An Electronic Engineering student who is interested in backend Development and Embedded Systems ####

 ##### Description #####
-- Like to play games.
+- Like to play games (Especially Dota 2 and Valorant).
 - Currently teaching Computer Science and Programming to IGCSE level.
 - Have experience in backend web development.
 - Would like to settle as an Embedded Software Engineer.